Rumors of Shake-Up Do Little to Quell White House Leaks

 The president, said Stone, must seek out and hire people who are "deeply committed" to his agenda.

-But most of the president's high-level advisors, let alone the junior staffers, have at least some conflict, current or past, with aspects of the Trump agenda.
+But most of the president's high-level advisers, let alone the junior staffers, have at least some conflict, current or past, with aspects of the Trump agenda.

 Chief of staff Reince Preibus opposed Trump's first stab at a travel ban in December of 2015 so strongly that he spoke out publicly to the Washington Examiner.